BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/README.md

 ## 8. Known Issues / Future Work

-* Composite rules are still penalised by rule cost.
-The scoring module mitigates this by dividing the penalty by the square root of the chain length when `prefer_composites` is enabled【F:arc_solver/src/executor/scoring.py†L6-L10】【F:arc_solver/src/executor/scoring.py†L88-L103】.
 * Conflict marking resizes the uncertainty grid to avoid `IndexError` when rules expand the working grid【F:arc_solver/src/executor/simulator.py†L128-L170】.
 * Some advanced scoring functions are placeholders (`TODO` in comments) and require tuning.